 LASIK (Laser In-Situ Keratomileusis) is a flap-based laser vision correction surgery that can correct myopia, hyperopia and astigmatism.

-With LASIK, a thin corneal tissue (flap), is created in the outer layer of the cornea.
+With LASIK, a thin corneal tissue (flap), is created on the outer layer of the cornea.
 The flap is then folded back to expose the underlying corneal stroma tissue, which is then reshaped with an excimer laser to correct the refractive error.

 TransPRK